Blog Post Updated on: December 23, 2021

 Now that it’s summertime and the living is easy, not to mention hot, it would be a great time to look at some gorgeous screened-in porches for design inspiration.
-I love porches and sunrooms.
-Growing up, I would spend the summers on the porch with my Gramma who lived in Savannah.
-It’s a great pastime, passing the day away on the porch with a book, a cool beverage or with friends.
+Porches and sunrooms are great places to pass the day away with a book, a cool beverage, or with friends.
 It’s like a second hearth for your home.

-But if you have no idea how to decorate our porch, read through for some fantastic screened in porch ideas.
+But if you have no idea how to decorate your porch, keep reading for some fantastic screened in porch ideas.
 Yes, even the porch is décor-worthy!
-Decorate it with a relaxing color palette, some comfortable, weather-durable furniture, a cute area rug, a chic side table and you’ve got the perfect space in which to spend the afternoon!
+Decorate it with a relaxing color palette, some comfortable, weather-durable furniture, a cute area rug, a chic side table and you’ve got the perfect space to spend an afternoon!

-Before decorating your screened in porch, there are a few things you’ll want to take into consideration: what’s your style, how much can you spend, where will you shop, etc. Taking notes of these issues before you decorate will help streamline the process and take out some of the frustration.
+Before decorating your screened in porch, there are a few things you’ll want to take into consideration, including your style, how much can you spend, where you will shop, etc. Making note of these options before you decorate will help streamline the process and take out some of the frustration.

-- Determine Your Needs- What you need for your screened porch will determine your budget and perhaps where you shop.
+The items you need for your screened porch will determine your budget and perhaps where you shop.
 Make sure to take note of the dimensions you’re working with – space, height of the room, etc.—you’ll want pieces that work within the confines of your porch.
-What you need will vary based on what you’re using it for; think, relaxing, entertaining or some additional “hanging-out” space for the family.
+Your purchases will also depend upon how you’re using the room, whether it’s for thinking, relaxing, entertaining or additional hanging-out space for your family.

-- Shop- The options abound when it comes to shopping.
-Get the essentials from a super mart and shop for unique accent pieces at the flea market or an estate sale.
-Patio Enclosures has a diverse selection of screened in porch furniture to choose from.
+Your options abound when it comes to shopping.
+Find the essentials from a super mart and shop for unique accent pieces at a flea market or an estate sale.

-- Get Inspired, And then Decorate - Once you have all the pieces to the puzzle, read through this blog for inspirational ideas on how to put everything together.
-Tears from your favorite magazine or coffee table book are also great places to find inspirational décor ideas.
+Once all the pieces fall into place, read our blog for inspirational ideas on how to put everything together.
+Pages from your favorite magazine or coffee table book are also great places to find creative décor ideas.

 Screen-In Porch Furniture Ideas

-When looking at furniture in particular, the first thing you need to take into consideration is the durability of your furniture.
+When looking for furniture in particular, the first thing you need to consider is its durability.
 Anything with fabric will be more susceptible to the weathering effects of the sun and wind; so it’s important you get pieces that can stand up to the elements.
 Rattan, wicker and wood are usually your best bet.

-Not all types of furniture will work in screened in porch, though.
+Not all types of furniture will work for a screened in porch, though.
 Leather, for example will fade from sun exposure, as will some types of metals.
 You’ll also want to be mindful of the type of fabric you use.
 Some fabrics deteriorate more easily than others.
-And, just like leather, some fabrics can fade due to sun exposure.
+And like leather, some fabrics can fade due to sun exposure.
 Look for fabrics specifically made for outdoor use, as they will be mold and UV resistant.